Defense Against Adversarial Attacks on Audio DeepFake Detection: Detection models and dataset

-Training detection models lasted 10 epochs, each epoch ended with validation --- the checkpoint with the highest accuracy was selected for the test procedure.
-We trained using binary cross-entropy loss function, and a batch size of 128.
+Training detection models lasted 10 epochs, each ending with validation --- the checkpoint with the highest accuracy was selected for the test procedure.
+Each process used the same randomness seed.
+We trained using a binary cross-entropy loss function and a batch size of 128.
 Learning rates were equal to $10^{-4}$ for LCNN and SpecRNet and $10^{-3}$ for RawNet3.
 SpecRNet used a weight decay of $10^{-4}$ whereas RawNet3 of $5\cdot 10^{-5}$.
 Additionally, RawNet3 was trained using SGDR scheduling procedure~\cite{sgdr} restarting after every epoch.
-The same randomness seed was used in all processes.
-We report test results using an Equal Error Rate (EER), typically used in tasks like biometric verification or DeepFake detection.
+LCNN and SpecRNet used a linear frequency cepstral coefficients (LFCC) front-end~\cite{lfcc_mfcc} as an input layer with 25~ms Hann window, 10~ms window shift, 512 FFT points and 80 coefficients~\cite{fakeavceleb}, whereas RawNet3 analyzed raw audio.
+We reported test results using an Equal Error Rate (EER), typically used in tasks like biometric verification or DF detection.
 We based our codebase on~\cite{attack-agnostic-dataset}.